The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com

 How to Get Around Tonga

-Tonga might not have an overwhelming number of island groups but the distance between each is quite substantial with around 180km (110 miles) between Tongatapu and Ha’apai and 130km (80 miles) between Ha’apai and Vava’u.
-Not to mention, Tonga’s larger islands are well worth exploring on land.
+Tonga might not have an overwhelming number of island groups but the distance between each is quite substantial with around 180 km (110 mi) between Tongatapu and Ha’apai and 130 km (80 mi) between Ha’apai and Vava’u.
+Not to mention, Tonga’s larger islands are well worth exploring in their own right.
 So how do you get around Tonga?

 Domestic Flights

 To get between island groups, flights operate daily except Sundays.
-They are the fastest and most comfortable way to get between islands, therefore the most expensive option.
-Learn more about flying between the island groups in The Guide to Flights in Tonga.
+They are the fastest and most comfortable way to get between islands, so naturally, the most expensive option.
+Learn more about flying between the island groups in The Guide to Domestic Flights in Tonga.

-Cargo-style boats and fast catamaran passenger ferries travel between Tongatapu, ‘Eua, Ha’apai and Vava’u several times a week.
+Cargo-style boats and barge ferries travel between Tongatapu, ‘Eua, Ha’apai and Vava’u several times a week.
 They are cheaper than flying but trips can last several hours.
 See The Guide to Travelling in Tonga by Ferry to learn much more about this transport method.

 Car Rental